Quick Stats

 Pre-Application Contact: Applicants should contact a Program Officer using the contact form on the foundation's website to discuss potential fit and receive guidance about submission before preparing a full proposal.
 A Program Officer will respond and can provide the correct email address for proposal submission.

-Eligibility: Grantees must be nonprofit organizations with tax-exempt status under section 501(c)(3) of the U.S. Internal Revenue Code, organized and operated for charitable purposes.
-Organizations with fiscal sponsors or agents are also eligible to apply.
+Eligibility: Grantees must be nonprofit organisations with tax-exempt status under section 501(c)(3) of the U.S. Internal Revenue Code, organised and operated for charitable purposes.
+Organisations with fiscal sponsors or agents are also eligible to apply.

 Proposal Requirements:

-- Anticipated outcomes and how your organization assesses results
+- Anticipated outcomes and how your organisation assesses results

 - List of institutional funders including grant amounts, periods, and purposes